deevashwer/Fully-Homomorphic-DGHV-and-Variants/README.md

-(Leveled) Homomorphic C++ implementation of DGHV scheme using GNU MP library and Pari C library.
+Fully Homomorphic C++ implementation of DGHV scheme using GNU MP library and Pari C library.
-The implementation supports addition and multiplication gates on integers.

-For the parameters taken in the implementation, the SwHE scheme supports approximately 350 multiplications.
+The repository also has implementations of improvements proposed by J.S.
+Coron et al.

 I've used rand(), seeded with system time to generate random numbers, which is cryptographically insecure.
 But, this is not an industrial grade implementation.